Skip to main content

 tip

-In order to add or remove tags on many files or folders you have to select them first.
-This can be done in the default perspective, by holding the CTRL/CMD key and clicking on the entries with the left mouse button.
-In the list view of the default perspective you can use checkboxes located in front of the rows.
+To add or remove tags from multiple files or folders, first, select them by holding the CTRL/CMD key and clicking on the entries with the left mouse button.
+You can also use checkboxes in the list view.

-• Clean all tags, which will remove all tags form the selected files
+• Clean all tags: Removes all tags from the selected files.

-• Add tags will add the specified tags to the selected files
+• Add tags: Adds the specified tags to the selected files.

 Tagging with many tags at once.

-Tags can be added in the file and folder properties area, by simple selecting them from the dropdown list or dropping the over the tagging area.
-For removing tags just click on the x-button located in tag components.
+Tags can also be added in the properties area by selecting them from a dropdown or dragging them into the tagging area.
+To remove a tag, click the x-button next to the tag.

-• Dragging a tag from the tag library and dropping it to a file or folder.
-This action is supported in the default perspective.
+• Dragging a tag from the tag library to a file or folder: Supported in the grid perspective and list perspective.